 "Special Days"

 Several times a year, we will devote the entire conference day to a single topic and offer unique and variable learning experiences.
 For example, we hold a yearly "Health Policy Day" held on Capitol Hill with well-known speakers in the field.
-We typically have an "orthopedics day" with hands-on practice of orthopedic reductions and splinting; and "airway day" with practice using advanced airway devices for the difficult airway.
+We typically have an "orthopedics day" with hands-on practice of orthopedic reductions and splinting; "airway day" with practice using advanced airway devices for the difficult airway, and "Sono Wars" where we spend the day in teams racing to accomplish various tasks using the ultrasound.

 Mock Oral Boards